-“Stress can cause sleep initiation insomnia (difficulty falling asleep), sleep maintenance insomnia (waking up during the middle of the night), or even both,” says Dr. Anita Shelgikar, a neurologist at the Michigan Medicine Sleep Disorders Centers.
+“Stress can cause sleep initiation insomnia, difficulty falling asleep, sleep maintenance insomnia, waking up during the middle of the night, or even both,” says Dr. Anita Shelgikar, a neurologist at the Michigan Medicine Sleep Disorders Centers (opens in new tab).
 “The relationship between stress and sleep is cyclical; stress can lead to sleep disturbance, which can then make it harder to respond to stress, which further affects sleep.”

 Natural cures for insomnia

-1. Make sure you're getting magnesium
+1. Make sure you're getting enough magnesium

 “Magnesium aids relaxation and the normal functioning of the nervous system,” says nutritional advisor Liz Cooper.
 “Nuts, wholegrain versions of bread, pasta and rice and green leafy vegetables such as spinach, kale and cabbage all contain this valuable nutrient, so try to incorporate a few of these into your diet, daily.”

 2. Take a morning stroll

-“Early morning exercise can kick start your circadian rhythm (your internal 24-hour clock),” says sleep expert Sammy Margo.
+“Early morning exercise can kick start your circadian rhythm (your internal 24-hour clock),” says physiotherapist and sleep expert Sammy Margo.
 “Just 20 to 30 minutes of walking in the morning will help tell your brain it’s time to sleep 16 to 18 hours later.”

 3. Set your alarm for the same time every day

 If you’re struggling to go to bed at the same time every night, reassess your bedtime routine and set yourself a goal of relaxing at a certain time with the aim of being in bed at your desired bedtime.
-You can use a sleep app to track your sleep and learn more about your sleep patterns.
+You can use one of the best sleep apps to track your sleep and learn more about your sleep patterns.
 It's one of the simplest natural cures for insomnia but it could really help.

 4. Ditch the caffeine and sugar

-“Try to reduce your intake of sugars, caffeine, and refined carbohydrates to prevent highs prior to bed,” says Liz.
-“The brain needs to be entering a state of relaxation to help avoid sleep problems, such as insomnia.”
-Instead, try whipping up golden milk to send you off to the land of nod.
-“One of the best Ayurvedic recipes that promote restful sleep is golden milk with ashwagandha,” says herbal medicine practitioner, Jenya Di Pierro.
-“Whisk milk or non-dairy milk, and a pinch of cinnamon, turmeric, ginger, pepper, and then 1 tsp of ashwagandha, in a small saucepan, and bring to a low boil.
-Reduce the heat and simmer for about 5 minutes.
-Alternatively, use a milk frother to whisk the milk and then mix the powder into it.”
+If you want a drink before you go to sleep, try a non-caffeinated herbal tea or golden milk to send you off to the land of nod.
+“One of the best Ayurvedic recipes that promote restful sleep is golden milk with ashwagandha,” says herbal medicine practitioner, Jenya Di Pierro (opens in new tab).
+“Whisk milk or non-dairy milk and a pinch of cinnamon, turmeric, ginger, pepper, and then one teaspoon of ashwagandha, in a small saucepan, and bring to a low boil.
+Reduce the heat and simmer for about five minutes.
+Or use a milk frother to whisk the milk and then mix the powder into it.”

 5. Eat gut-friendly foods

-“There is growing evidence of a link between your microbiome (the bacteria within your gut), and your brain,” says Liz.
+“There is growing evidence (opens in new tab) of a link between your microbiome, the bacteria within your gut, and your brain,” says Liz.
 “If you look after your gut health, it helps produce sleep-promoting hormones such as serotonin, which is turned into melatonin.

 6. Include tryptophan in your dinner

 Add foods like turkey, pumpkin seeds, sesame seeds, eggs, chicken and fish to your diet to boost your tryptophan intake.
-"These are also all sources of protein, and sufficient protein also supports folate and vitamin B12," Liz adds.
+"These are also all sources of protein, and sufficient protein also supports folate and vitamin B12," she adds.

-7. Take a St Johns wort supplement
+7. Take a St John's wort supplement

-Natural supplements for sleep are becoming increasingly popular are some of the best natural cures for insomnia.
+Natural supplements for sleep are becoming increasingly popular as some of the best natural cures for insomnia.
 “There are several herbs that will be included in most sleep support formulas and one of those is St John's wort,” says Jenya.
 “This herb supports sleep by elevating serotonin levels in the brain, this facilitates the production of the sleep hormone melatonin, which aids deeper and better quality rest.”

 8. Make yourself a cup of chamomile tea

 Known as a sleep inducer, chamomile is the key to some of the best sleep teas.
 It owes its calming effects to an antioxidant called apigenin.
 “Apigenin is thought to decrease anxiety and help to initiate sleep,” explains Jenya.

-9. Consider taking valerian
+9. Consider taking valerian root